 “Riquewihr gets my vote as France’s most beautiful wine town,” Washington Post (James Ward, 2010)

-I you like wine, Riquewihr is a good place to go tasting.
+If you like wine, Riquewihr is a good place to go tasting.
 Many of the tasting rooms are open without an appointment if you don’t want a tour.
 It’s not the only reason to travel to France, but it’s a good one!
-Here are a couple of tasting room recommendations you should not miss!.
+Here are a couple of tasting room recommendations that you should not miss!.

-Wine Tasting Riquewihr and beyond
+Wine Tasting, Riquewihr and beyond

 Famille Hugel